ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 ==== Faking it ====

-**What if I really want to mark a value as trusted?**
+**What if I really want to mark a value as "noble"?**

-This implementation does not provide a way for a developer to mark anything they want as trusted.
+This implementation does not provide a way for a developer to mark anything they want as "noble".
 This is on purpose.
 We do not want to recreate the biggest flaw of Taint Checking.
-It would be very easy for a naive developer to mark all escaped values as trusted ([[#taint_checking|wrong]]).
+It would be very easy for a naive developer to mark all escaped values as "noble" ([[#taint_checking|wrong]]).

 That said, we do not pretend there aren't ways around this (e.g. using [[https://github.com/craigfrancis/php-is-literal-rfc/blob/main/justification/is-trusted-bypass.php|var_export]]), but doing so is clearly the developer doing something wrong.
 We want to provide safety rails, but there is nothing stopping the developer from jumping over them if that's their choice.